RebelToolbox/RebelDocumentation/tutorials/vr/xr_primer.rst

 have to adjust.

 :ref:`ARVRCamera <class_ARVRCamera>` is the second node that must always be a part of your scene and it must always be a child node of your origin node.
-It is a subclass of Godot's normal camera.
+It is a subclass of Rebel Engine's normal camera.
 However, its position is automatically updated each frame based on the physical orientation and position of the HMD.
 Also due to the precision required for rendering to an HMD or rendering an AR overlay over a real world camera, most of the standard camera properties